 We train our probes on 10,000 games not found in the model's training dataset.
 An additional set of 10,000 games, also excluded from the model's training dataset, serves as our held out test set.
 As detailed in Table ~\ref{table:probe_accuracies}, the most accurate probe achieves a 99.6\% accuracy in classifying the state of each square across the test games.
 Further insights into the model's performance across different layers are detailed in Figure ~\ref{figure:probe_accuracy_by_layer}.
-Most notably, the 8 layer model obtains peak accuracy at layer 5, while the 16 layer model doesn't obtain comparable accuracy until layer 11.
+Most notably, the 8 layer model obtains peak accuracy at layer 6, while the 16 layer model doesn't obtain comparable accuracy until layer 12.
 Intuitively, one might expect that the most efficient approach would be calculating the board state as soon as possible and then using this information to calculate the next move.
 Instead, we see the deeper model using twice as many layers to calculate its ultimately more accurate board state.

 We can visualize the model's internal representation of the board by creating heat maps.
 These heat maps were derived from the probe outputs, which had been trained on a one-hot objective to predict whether a chess piece, such the black king, was present on a given square (1 if present, 0 if not).
 As seen in Figure ~\ref{figure:probe_heatmaps}, the model's internal representation reflects reasonable facts about the board state.
-For example, the internal representation is very confident that no white pawns are on either back rank.
+For example, the internal representation is very confident that the black king is not on the white side of the board.